JiaPBlake/JB-Game-Mod-Q4/README.md

 Now that your mod folder is setup, and you have built the q4sdk.sln solution in Visual Studio (With the above mentioned settings), you should have the **Gamex86.dll file** in you Win32 folder.
 Open the game000.pk4 file with 7-zip, and place the Gamex86.dll file into the game000.pk4 file using 7-zip.
 Close the 7-zip window, and your mod should be good to go!

+(Note:   The Multiplayer tab on the main menu is a Help screen!
+For some reason.. the How to Play text just isn't showing up..
+I think it's a layering issue)